-Candidates may file their petition, affidavit of eligibility, and political practices pledge with the county clerk during a one-week period ending at 12:00 noon ninety (90) days before the election.
+3 If you elected to hold your election in November, replace this paragraph and the two bullets with: Candidates may file their petition, affidavit of eligibility, and political practices pledge with the county clerk during a one-week period ending at 12:00 noon on August 1.

-5 A.C.A. § 6-14-102(a)(1)(B) requires that the county clerk be informed of the election timeline the district wishes to use but does not mandate a specific method for the notification.
-We recommend that the notification be done in writing to decrease the possibility for miscommunication.
-Providing a copy of this policy to the county clerk satisfies the notification requirement.
+4 A.C.A. § 6-14-102(a)(1)(B) requires that the county clerk be informed of the election timeline the district wishes to use on an annual basis by providing the county clerk a copy of the district's policy at least one hundred (100) days before the start of the party filing period for elections held with the preferential primary election.